pupil-labs/pupil-docs/src/neon/basic-concepts/data-streams.md

 ## Gaze
 The Neon Companion app can provide gaze data in real-time.
-When using a OnePlus 8 Companion device, the available framerate is +120 Hz (the achieved framerate varies from ~200Hz in the first minute of a recording to ~120Hz for longer recordings.
+When using a OnePlus 8 Companion device, the available framerate is +120 Hz (the achieved framerate varies from ~200 Hz in the first minute of a recording to ~120 Hz for longer recordings.
 This is due to restrictions in resource consumption applied by the Android operating system).
 Other apps running simultaneously on the phone may decrease the framerate.

 After a recording is uploaded to Pupil Cloud, gaze data is automatically re-computed at the full framerate of 200 Hz and can be downloaded from there.